housecanary/hc-api-python/housecanary/hc_api_export/README.rst

 =============================

-HouseCanary Analytics API Export is a command line tool that allows you to call API endpoints with a CSV file containing addresses and zip codes.
+HouseCanary Analytics API Export is a command line tool that allows you to call API endpoints with a CSV file containing properties, blocks, zip codes and MSAs.

-The input CSV file must contain a header row with columns for ``address`` and ``zipcode``.
+The input CSV file must contain a header row with columns indicating the identifiers.
+Allowed identifiers are:
+- address
+- zipcode
+- unit
+- city
+- state
+- slug
+- block_id
+- msa
+- client_value
+- client_value_sqft
+- num_bins
+- property_type
+- meta

 Other columns can be included but will be ignored.
 See an example input `here <../../sample_input/sample-input.csv>`_.